YichaoOU/TF_target_finder/README.md

 Soft-assignment means that only if no target genes are assigned to the query region, then its nearest gene (based on TSS annotation) will be assigned to that query region.

-By default, soft-assignment is on, users have the option to turn it off.
+By default, both soft and hard assignment will add aditional target genes.
+Use `--conservative` to use only EPI based target genes.

-Using (Bio-1, hard and soft assignments), we can have all candidate assignments (output file: `*.query.targets_all.bed`).
-Using (Bio-2), we can have high-confidence candidate assignments (output file: `*.query.DEG_targets_filter.bed`).
+Using (Bio-1, hard and soft assignments), we can have all candidate assignments (output file: `[label].query.targets_all.bed`).
+Using (Bio-2), we can have high-confidence candidate assignments (output file: `[label].query.DEG_targets_filter.bed`).
+Default label name is `RNA_seq`

 ## TF Co-Binding Factor Finder